nilsmehlhorn/blog/src/pages/posts/refactoring-and-implementation/index.md

 ## Bottom line
 As is the curse of examples, your current problem might not be as simple as this one.
-Still, I think it makes the point that it's seldom easy to see the consequences of introducing a new functionality to your code.
+Still, I think it makes the point that it's seldom easy to see the consequences of introducing new functionality to your code.
 It's hard to draw the line between refactoring and implementation.
-Sometimes you can't prevent changes to way your code is coupled.
+Sometimes you can't prevent changes to the way your code is coupled.
 Instead, what you want to do is prevent coupling in ways you don't deem future-proof.
 Your refactoring will be opinionated towards your implementation.
 Therefore you'll need a vision which you have to match constantly in congruence to your code.
 This way the vision is not only in your head and manifested at runtime, but also visible in code.